 It shall be possible for 5G system to ensure notification service is only provided to an authorized NF routed by the URI in the subscribe request message.

-It shall be possible for 5G system to prevent information disclosure to an unauthorized NF routed by the URI in the subscribe request message.
+It shall be possible for the 5G system to ensure that the notification service is only provided to an NF that has authorized the subscriber to subscribe on its behalf for notifications.

-Editor’s Note: It is ffs whether these are the correct requirements.
+It shall be possible for the 5G system to prevent information disclosure to an unauthorized NF routed by the URI in the subscribe request message.

 *********** END OF CHANGE